daniel-kun/omni/README.md

 * API to access the code model (for coded refactoring, analysis, metrics, reports, etc.)
 * Built-in, compile-time-safe multithreading

+# Further readings

+(TODO:)
+* Motivation
+* Technology
+* Architecture
+* Vision

 # Status quo

-Last updated: 24.10.2014
+Last updated: 26.10.2014

 Currently, the code model exists for basic structures such as functions, variables, if/for/while/etc. and can be compiled to binaries on Win32 and Linux.
 I am building prototypes for the UI to edit the code model in the branch omni-forge.
 Nothing fancy, yet.
+Update: Reintegrated and deleted omni-forge.
+I am working on a meta-information system for entities (such as epressions, statements, modules) to dynamically bind them to the appropriate ui.
+Will be needed for serializing, later.